Bristol Airport: Bristol (Lulsgate) Airport

 Whitchurch airport continued to be used after World War II, but the introduction of heavier post-war airliners made a runway extension highly desirable.
 However, this was difficult at Whitchurch, because of the nearby housing estates.
 In June 1955, the Minister of Transport and Civil Aviation agreed to sell the Lulsgate airfield to Bristol Corporation, for the development of a new airport there.
 Bristol Gliding Club moved out to Nympsfield in Gloucestershire.

-In addition to the purchase price of £55,000, the city spent a further £200,000 by 1958 on building the terminal and other development.
+In addition to the purchase price of £55,000, the city spent a further £200,000 by 1958 on building the terminal, built to the design of City Architect J. Nelson Meredith, and other development.
 In mid-April 1957, all air traffic was transferred from Whitchurch to the new airport.
 With the name of Bristol (Lulsgate) Airport, it was officially opened on 1 May 1957 by Princess Marina, Duchess of Kent.
 In the airport's first year it was used by 33,000 people.
 Bristol and Wessex Aeroplane Club also moved to Lulsgate.

 In 1962, a new control tower was built, and in 1969 the runway was lengthened and extensions were made to the terminal.
 In 1968 a new 5000 sqft cargo transit shed was constructed.
 In 1974, the airline Court Line collapsed, causing a fall in passenger numbers.

 By 1980, although 17 charter airlines were operating from the airport, it was making a loss.
 Les Wilson took over as managing director in that year, a position which he held until his death in a car crash in November 1995; much of the airport's subsequent strong recovery over that period has been attributed to him.
 The airport moved back into profit in financial year 1981/82, and by 1983/84 the profit was £0.5 million.
 In 1984, an international departure lounge was added, with duty-free shops and a 24-hour air-side bar.

 The Airports Act 1986 required every municipal airport with a turnover greater than £1 million to be turned into a public limited company.
 On 1 April 1987, Bristol City Council transferred the operation and net assets of the airport to Bristol Airport plc.
 The council retained full ownership of the company.
 However, under the terms of the Act, as long as the local authority retained a majority shareholding there were restrictions on the ability of the company to raise finance for capital projects.

 In 1988, the airport opened a new concourse area.
 In 1994, a planning application for a new terminal was approved.
 With other projects also planned, the council decided to sell a majority shareholding in the airport, so that the restrictions imposed by the Airports Act on raising the necessary finance could be removed.